Ion-selective electrode: Glass membranes

-Glass membranes are made from an ion-exchange type of glass (silicate or chalcogenide).
+Glass membranes are made from an ion-exchange (absorption of ions of interest occurs, if it were simple ion exchange no charge would be generated) type of glass (silicate or chalcogenide).
 This type of ISE has good selectivity, but only for several single-charged cations; mainly H+, Na+, and Ag+.
 Chalcogenide glass also has selectivity for double-charged metal ions, such as Pb2+, and Cd2+.
 The glass membrane has excellent chemical durability and can work in very aggressive media.
 A very common example of this type of electrode is the pH glass electrode.

 Crystalline membranes

 Crystalline membranes are made from mono- or polycrystallites of a single substance.
 They have good selectivity, because only ions which can introduce themselves into the crystal structure can interfere with the electrode response.
 This is the major difference between this type of electrodes and the glass membrane electrodes.
 The lack of internal solution reduces the potential junctions.
 Selectivity of crystalline membranes can be for both cation and anion of the membrane-forming substance.
 An example is the fluoride selective electrode based on LaF3 crystals.